everycure-org/matrix/docs/src/data_science/index.md

 We experiment with several embedding algorithms, including:

-- **[PubMedBERT](https://arxiv.org/pdf/2007.15779)** and **[OpenAI's language models](https://platform.openai.com/docs/models)**: For generating LLM-based embeddings that capture the semantic context of biomedical terms.
-These models are pre-trained on vast medical literature corpora, making them suitable for capturing drug-disease relationships.
+- **[PubMedBERT](https://arxiv.org/pdf/2007.15779)** : Biomedical BERT model pre-trained specifically on abstracts and full texts from PubMed.
+Also referred to as BioMedBERT.
+-  **[OpenAI's language models](https://platform.openai.com/docs/models)**: LLM embedding models such as `text-embedding-3-small`, trained on both medical and non-medical texts.

 These embeddings capture complex relationships within the graph, providing rich features for our downstream prediction tasks.
 For example, Node2Vec helps capture local structural properties, while LLM-based embeddings offer semantic richness.